-The Saskatchewan Roughriders football team currently plays at the Mosaic Stadium, an open arena built in 1910.
-The stadium offers minimum protection from summer heat and harsh winter weather.
+For years, the Saskatchewan Roughriders football team played at an open arena built in 1910.
+The stadium offered minimum protection from summer heat and harsh winter weather.

 With the stadium showing its age, the City of Regina set out to build a CDN $250 million replacement on a nearby site.